 Beta Gamma Sigma is the international honor society serving business programs accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
-The Mission of Beta Gamma Sigma is "to encourage and honor academic achievement in the study of business, to foster personal and professional excellence, to advance the values of the Society, and to serve its lifelong members."
-Membership in Beta Gamma Sigma is by invitation only and is limited to seniors and rising seniors who are in the top 10 percent of their class and who have completed 30 or more semester hours in residence at USC Upstate.
+The Mission of Beta Gamma Sigma is "to encourage and honor academicachievement in the study of business, to foster personal and professional excellence, to advance the values of the Society, and to serve its lifelong members."
+Membership in Beta Gamma Sigma is by invitation only and is limited to seniors and rising seniors who are in the top 10 percent of their class, who have completed 30 or more semester hours in residence at USC Upstate and at least 9 hours of the JCBE Upper Level Core.